-A Code of Practice 9 tax fraud investigation is undertaken if HMRC suspects serious tax fraud has taken place.
+A Code of Practice 9 or COP 9 tax fraud investigation is undertaken if HMRC suspects serious tax fraud has taken place.

 KinsellaTax has vast experience in dealing with all types of HMRC investigations and can give you the expert advice and representation that is essential in these cases.

 HMRC have recently changed the Code of Practice 9 – COP 9 process and introduced the Contractual Disclosure Facility, which now replaces the previous Civil Investigation of Fraud procedures.